 All riders must enter the ring and then work individually, or each exhibitor may be worked from the gate individually.
 When riders are worked individually from the gate, a working order is recommended.
 Riders should be instructed to either leave the arena, fall into line, or fall into place on the rail after their work.
-Following individual patterns, the entire class must work at all three gaits both directions of the arena with the reverse executed away from the rail.
+Following individual patterns, at least two more riders than the number of placings must work at all three gaits both directions of the arena with the reverse executed away from the rail.